25 Surprising Things That Happen When You Lose Weight

 People come to you for advice

 Yes, that's right, after people see that you've shed the pounds, they'll want to come to you for advice!
 Be proud that people are looking up to you and be open and honest about what worked for you and the challenges you had to overcome.
+It also couldn't hurt to tell them about these 44 Ways to Lose 4 Inches of Body Fat.

 You'll need to re-size your rings